 There are hotels that truly provide an oasis from the hustle and bustle of cities.
 After landing, and then wading through another few hours of entry processing, not to mention the crazy motorbike traffic from the airport into Saigon, I caught my first glimpse of the Park Hyatt Saigon.
+It was love at first sight!
+My Park Hyatt Saigon review reveals a gem of a property.

 Perhaps the hotel’s most intriguing feature is the memorial that has pride of place at its entrance.
 The site was a U.S. military accommodation from the early 1960s known as the Brinks Hotel Officer’s Quarters.